Sherzod-prog/contract/README.md

-# This is bot send contract
+# This bot sends a contract